Engineering Physics Accreditation

 examination, the first step in proceeding to licensure as a Professional Engineer

-Along with completing the core curriculum, each engineering physics student may select a track in electrical, mechanical, or biomedical engineering, or in advanced physic.
+Along with completing the core curriculum, each engineering physics student may select a track in electrical, mechanical, or aerospace engineering, or in advanced physics.
 You will learn techniques in solving engineering problems, and you will develop the applied background to attack new engineering challenges creatively.

 The Program Educational Objectives for the Engineering Physics program describe the characteristics of graduates in the context of their career work environments, and are consistent with Murray State’s mission and the needs of our constituencies.
 We expect our graduates to attain the following Program Educational Objectives within a few years of graduation: